NVIDIA/MagnumIO/gds/benchmarks/pytorch/deepCam-inference/README.md

 DALI: 1.12.0dev.20220304
 Torch-TensorRT: 1.1.0a0+00da3d1f

 The Dockerfile from the `pytorch/docker` already uses these versions.
+Concerning DALI, any version newer than the one stated is also supposed to work.